 I believe this is another innovation of southern phở.
 According to Alex of Inspitrip, Saigon locals always enjoy their phở with this eggy bowl of broth.
 I love egg drop soup so I really enjoyed this as well.
 It added the richness of egg to the already flavorful phở.
 If you’re visiting Ho Chi Minh City, then you may want to try Phở Lệ Nguyễn Trãi.
 You can refer to our Saigon Food Guide for more information.

 We tried phở in Northern and Southern Vietnam, but we learned how to make it in Central Vietnam.
 We took a cooking class at Thuan Tinh Island Cooking School in Hoi An.
 The secret to a good phở is in the broth, which can take several hours to prepare.
-You’ll find the full recipe for phở bò ha noi along with a video at the bottom of this post.
+You’ll find the full recipe for phở bò ha noi at the bottom of this post.

 Thuan Tinh Island Cooking School